-6.54.2 Guidance to language users
+6.57.2 Guidance to language users

+Follow the mitigation mechanisms of subclause 6.57.5 of TR 24772-1.

-Be aware of the contents of Annex M of the Ada language reference manual and avoid implementation-defined behaviour whenever possible.
+Be aware of the contents of Annex M of ISO/IEC 8652 and avoid implementation-defined behaviour whenever possible.

 Make use of the constants and subtype attributes provided in package System and elsewhere to avoid exceeding implementation-defined limits.